 Vocal cord polyps are hardened squamous epithelial warts that develop as a result of repetitive healing due to conflict relapses.
 So-called “Singer’s Nodes” are vocal cord nodules caused by injury to the vocal cords because of voice abuse (singing, yelling).
 In this case, the nodules form as a consequence of the recurring tissue repair - without a DHS.

-BIOLOGICAL CONFLICT: The biological conflict linked to the laryngeal muscles is the same as for the larynx mucosa, namely, a female scare-fright conflict or a male territorial fear conflict, depending on a person’s gender, laterality, and hormone status.
+BIOLOGICAL CONFLICT: The biological conflict linked to the laryngeal muscles is the same as for the larynx mucosa, namely a female scare-fright conflict or a male territorial fear conflict, depending on a person’s gender, laterality, and hormone status (see also Laryngeal Asthma Constellation, Bronchial Asthma Constellation).
 The distinguishing aspect of the conflict related to the muscle tissue is the additional distress of “not being able to escape”, “not being able to (re)act”, feeling “rooted to the ground” (petrified), or “feeling stuck” (see skeletal muscles).

-What is termed “spastic laryngitis” indicates that the laryngeal muscles as well as the larynx mucosa are in healing.
+What is termed “spasmodic dysphonia” indicates that the laryngeal muscles as well as the larynx mucosa are in healing.
 Whooping cough (pertussis) is also such a combined process (see also whooping cough related to the bronchial muscles).

 Recurring symptoms or an “allergy cough” are brought on by conflict relapses triggered by setting on a track that was established when the original conflict took place (see allergies).